Nilcreator/NinjaRobotV3/NinjaUserGuide.md

     - For Voice (HTTPS): https://<random-string>.ngrok-free.app
     ```

 Use this `https://` URL in your browser to access the robot's control panel.
-The microphone button for voice input will now be enabled automatically.
+The microphone button for voice input will now be enabled and ready to use.

 (Example Interactions remain the same)